tudasc/PIRA/README.md

 ```

 The scripts performs all steps required from the start, i.e., preparing all components for a new target code, to finally invoke PIRA.
-In the subsequent sections, we explain the steps in more detail.
+In the subsequent sections, the steps are explained in more detail.
-These steps are:
+The steps are:

 1. Construct a whole-program call graph that contains the required meta information.
 This needs to be done for a target application whenever the code base changed.
 2. Implement the PIRA configuration.
-For the example, we provide an example configuration.
+For the example, the integration tests provide example configurations.
 3. Implement the required PIRA functors.
-For the example, we provide simple example functors, which may also work for other applications.
+For the example, simple example functors are provided, which may also work for other applications.
 4. Invoke PIRA with the respective configuration.

 #### Whole Program Call Graph

-PIRA uses source code information to construct initial instrumentations and, decide which functions to add to an instrumentation during the iterative refinement.
+PIRA uses source-code information to construct initial instrumentations and decide which functions to add to an instrumentation during the iterative refinement.
-We provide a Clang-based call-graph tool that collects all required information and outputs the information in a `.json` file.
+It provides a Clang-based call-graph tool that collects all required information and outputs the information in a `.json` file.
 You can find the `cgcollector` tool in the subdirectory `./extern/src/cgcollector`.

 The final graph (currently) needs to be placed into the directory of the **PGIS** that is used for the CG analysis, i.e., copy the generated whole program file into the PGIS directory.